matlockx/startup-coursera/README.md

 Next you need to change the path to your aws pem file.
 Mine is located in ~/.ssh:

 	override.ssh.private_key_path = "~/.ssh/matlockx-aws.pem"

+Then change line

+	aws.keypair_name = "matlockx"

+and add your keypair name.

 #AWS
 	vagrant up --provider=aws web